mrballistic/sleep-tracker/memory-bank/activeContext.md

 # Active Context: Sleep Pattern Tracking Application

 ## Current Focus
-The focus has shifted from documentation to implementation.
-The project structure is established with Next.js, TypeScript, and Material UI, and we're ready to begin developing core features.
+Implementation of core visualization features is underway.
+The weekly sleep pattern visualization has been completed with a responsive chart and detailed metrics display.

 ## Recent Changes
 1. Set up Next.js project with TypeScript and Material UI integration